Medicine Spirit Iboga Retreat Resources

 The Sacred Root of Transformation

-Iboga (Tabernanthe iboga) is a sacred plant native to the rainforests of Central West Africa, particularly Gabon, Cameroon, and the Republic of Congo.
-For centuries, this powerful plant teacher has been central to the spiritual and healing traditions of the Bwiti people, who use the root bark in initiation ceremonies and healing rituals.
+Iboga (Tabernanthe iboga) grows in the rainforests of Central West Africa, especially in Gabon, Cameroon, and the Republic of Congo.
+For centuries, the Bwiti people have honored this sacred plant as a central part of their spiritual and healing traditions.
+They use the root bark in initiation ceremonies and healing rituals, passing down this wisdom through generations.

-The medicine contains several alkaloids, with ibogaine being the most studied for its unique effects on the nervous system and consciousness.
-Unlike many other plant medicines, Iboga often creates a waking dreamstate characterized by vivid visions, emotional processing, and profound insights about one's life journey.
+The plant contains several powerful alkaloids, with ibogaine standing out as the most studied for its remarkable effects on the nervous system and consciousness.
+Unlike many other plant medicines, Iboga creates a waking dreamstate.
+During this state, participants often experience vivid visions, deep emotional processing, and profound insights.

 The Plant: